RonGuymon/theAnalyticAccountant/README.md

 # theAnalyticAccountant
-Files and materials to complement the videos on YouTube
+This repository contains files and materials to complement the videos on YouTube.